-MYTH 2: No matter how much he eats, a hard gainer can’t put on weight
+Myth 2: No matter how much he eats, a hard gainer can’t put on weight

-So kilojules matter.
+So kilojoules matter.
 But so do the sources of those kilojules, Aragon says.
 More food means higher levels of glucose circulating in your blood.
 That creates metabolic stress, leading to inflammation, and inflammation can lead to a whole host of problems, including cancer and cardiovascular disease.
 So trying to build a more muscular body with junk food is like trying to build a log cabin with wood drenched in lighter fluid.

-Aragon directed me toward whole grains, which provide fibre that may help regulate blood glucose, and foods rich in antioxidants and omega-3 fatty acids to fight inflammation.
+Aragon directed me towards whole grains, which provide fibre that may help regulate blood glucose, and foods rich in antioxidants and omega-3 fatty acids to fight inflammation.
 But I still dreaded the answer to my next question: How much will I have to eat?

-MYTH 3: He has to eat till he bursts
+Myth 3: He has to eat till he bursts

 I had trouble stuffing it all down at first.
 It took me a half hour to finish breakfast, and my lunches in the company cafeteria horrified my coworkers.
 Soon I realized I couldn’t consume all my calories in three giant meals.
 So I adapted: I kept a jug of almonds and a bunch of bananas at my desk for snacks.
 I stored a block of cheese and a gallon of chocolate milk in the office fridge.
 “Your body will tell you how it best processes calories,” Aragon says.